Dr Thamarai Dorai-Schneiders

 Dr Schneiders' group's research into the role of RamA has indicated that its’ role is not limited to conferring a pan drug antimicrobial resistance phenotype but also contributes to biofilm formation in K. pneumoniae.
 Importantly, their recent work demonstrates that ramA overexpression is key to the multidrug resistance phenotype exhibited by the plant endophyte Kp342 which broadens the relevance of key intrinsic regulators such as RamA beyond the clinical context.

-- Charlie Metcalf, PhD student
+- Charlie Metcalf, Research Technician

 - Pujitha Raja, PhD student